Kotlin/kotlin-by-example/examples/02_control_flow/03_Ranges.md

 </div>

-1. Iterating over a char range in alphabetical order.
+1. Iterates over a char range in alphabetical order.
 2. Char ranges support `step` and `downTo` as well.

 Ranges are also useful in `if` statements: